≪ Go to our review of Double Strollers

-Folded the B-Agile is the smallest option in the review at 10,649 cubic inches.
+When folded, the B-Agile comes in as the smallest option in the review at 10,649 cubic inches.
 This is small enough to fit in most standard trunks, but it is still on the wide side 31.8 inches long, so you'll still want to measure your trunk before you buy.

 The B-Agile earned a 6 of 10 for quality, which is just above average for the metric.
-The high score is a 9 for the Thule Urban Glide 2 and the Thule Chariot Cross 2 earn the high score of 9.
+The Thule Urban Glide 2 and the Thule Chariot Cross 2 earn the high score of 9.